shellhub-io/docs/docs/user-guides/devices/adding.md

 :::tip
-For more information about other install methods, see [Installing Agent](https://github.com/shellhub-io/meta-shellhub) from Developer's Manual.
+For more information about other install methods, see [Installing Agent](/developers/agent/installing) from Developer's Guide.
 :::

 From the Devices page, click **Add Device** button and follow instructions.